 It comes in blue, red and orange, but when buying a life jacket, I recommend a more neon color, because it’s a lot easier to see in the water.

-A Good Option: O'Neill Wake Waterski Infant USCG Vest
+Our #3 pick: O’Neill Wake Waterski Infant USCG Vest

 Another jacket that fits well on younger kids, the O’Neill vest (click here to see it on Amazon) has very good reviews and a lot of parents say it does exactly what it should: flip the kids onto their back if they fall in the water.